Ashton, Stalybridge and Liverpool Junction Railway: Stalybridge to Huddersfield

 The roundabout route of the Leeds and Manchester Railway, via Normanton, encouraged the development of shorter routes, and an independent Leeds, Dewsbury and Manchester Railway was incorporated by the Leeds, Dewsbury and Manchester Railway Act 1845 (8 & 9 Vict. c. xxxvi) of 30 June 1845 to build a line from Leeds to Cooper Bridge, near Mirfield on the Manchester and Leeds Railway.

-The next month, on 21 July 1845, the Huddersfield and Manchester Railway and Canal Company was authorised.
+The next month, on 21 July 1845, the Huddersfield and Manchester Railway and Canal Company was authorised by the Huddersfield and Manchester Railway and Canal Act 1845 (8 & 9 Vict. c. cv).
 This was a reorganisation of an existing canal of 1811.
 The new railway would run from near Cooper Bridge via Huddersfield to the Stalybridge station of the Sheffield, Ashton-under-Lyne and Manchester Railway.
 In 1847 the SA&MR too reorganised, and was renamed the Manchester, Sheffield and Lincolnshire Railway (MS&LR).
 Together the two new lines would form a new, shorter, route from Leeds to Manchester, reaching Manchester over the SA&MR line.

-1845 was a peak year for railway authorisations: the Manchester and Birmingham Railway (M&BR) was authorised to build a branch from Heaton Norris, on its line just north of Stockport, to Guide Bridge on the Sheffield, Ashton-under-Lyne & Manchester Railway (SA&LJR).
+1845 was a peak year for railway authorisations: the Manchester and Birmingham Railway (M&BR) was authorised to build a branch from Heaton Norris, on its line just north of Stockport, to Guide Bridge on the Sheffield, Ashton-under-Lyne and Manchester Railway (SA&LJR).
 By the London and North Western Railway Act 1846 (9 & 10 Vict. c. cciv) of 6 July 1846 the Manchester and Birmingham Railway amalgamated with others to form the London and North Western Railway (LNWR).